Stop guessing. Start training with real data.

 VALD technology is used across professional and collegiate sport to measure performance, monitor development, and support return-to-play decisions—so training is guided by data, not assumptions.

-We’ve brought this same category of objective testing into our performance facility so athletes and active adults can train with clarity and track progress over time.
+We’ve brought this same objective testing into our performance facility so athletes and active adults can train with clarity and track progress over time.

 Book a VALD Assessment